kubernetes/website/docs/tasks/run-application/update-api-object-kubectl-patch.md

 want to update a list, you have to specify the entire new list.
 And the new list completely replaces the existing list.

-The `kubectl patch` command has a `type` parameter that you can set to to one of these values:
+The `kubectl patch` command has a `type` parameter that you can set to one of these values:

 <table>
   <tr><th>Parameter value</th><th>Merge type</th></tr>